intel/pmem-csi/README.md

     cp _work/clear-kvm-original.img _work/clear-kvm-test.img
     _work/start-clear-kvm _work/clear-kvm-test.img

-The result should be login prompt like this:
+The result should be a login prompt like this:

     [    0.049839] kvm: no hardware support

     clr-c3f99095d2934d76a8e26d2f6d51cb91 login:

 The message about missing KVM hardware support comes from inside the virtual machine and indicates that nested KVM is not enabled.
-This can be ignored because it is not needed.
+This message can be ignored because it is not needed.

 Now the running QEMU can be killed and the test image removed again: